fedspi00/Analysis-of-Linguistic-Stereotypes-in-Generative-AI/README.md

 - Blodgett, S. L., et al. (2020).
 Language (Technology) is Power: A Critical Survey of "Bias" in NLP.
 - Wei, J., et al. (2022).
 Chain-of-Thought Prompting Elicits Reasoning in Large Language Models.
 - Bai, Y., et al. (2022).
 Constitutional AI: Harmlessness from AI Feedback.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- This project was developed as part of the **Large Language Models for Software Engineering** course at Politecnico di Torino
-- Special thanks to the course instructors for guidance on the research methodology
-- The Matched Guise Probing methodology is based on the work of Hofmann et al. (2024)

 ---